An Overview of the Victorian Era

 The Cost of Being a Victorian Woman

-Objectification of the Female Body Governesses (gender, class, and education) The Fallen Women
+Objectification of the Female Body 11 Stages of a Woman's Life The Fallen Women

 Imperialism and the Empire Where the Sun Never Sets (or what they say)